ituisku/book_database/README.md

 ### Option 1: Using the Program

 You can create your own database file by running the program and giving a filename that does not yet exist.
 You can then start adding new books to the database with the program.
+If you do not add any books, the file is not created.

 ### Option 2: Manually Creating A Database File